TheOdinProject/curriculum/react/react_introduction_rewrite.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Understand the differences between a Javascript Library and Framework
-- Understand the benefits of learning React
-- Understand what is react
+- Understand what is React

 ### What Is React?